 The long-term goal is to grow the Trust to $10 million in order to pay one-third of the operating budget of the school through interest earned.
 This change will secure the financial future of Christ the King school, and enable the parish to use more of its budget on other parish needs.

-2018 celebrates the 33rd anniversary of the SPICE dinner, with the theme for this year's SPICE being "SPICE on the Gogh".
+2019 celebrates the 34th anniversary of the SPICE dinner, with the theme for this year's SPICE being "SPICE Under the Sea".